National Awards

 Judges who are either a nominator or nominee in a particular category must abstain from scoring all entries in that category to maintain fairness and impartiality throughout the judging process.

-The Monsignor Joseph Dunne Lifetime Award for Advocacy recognizes a career dedicated to improving the lives of people affected by problem gambling through advocacy, research, training, or public awareness.
+The Monsignor Dunne Lifetime Award for Advocacy & Awareness recognizes an individual who has made sustained contributions on behalf of those impacted by problem gambling through advocacy, research, training, or public awareness, over several years.

-The recipient of the Monsignor Joseph Dunne Lifetime Award for Advocacy will be invited to make a special presentation at the next National Conference on Gambling Addiction & Responsible Gambling.
-This presentation is intended to continue to honor and highlight the lifetime contribution of the award recipient.
+The recipient of the Monsignor Dunne Lifetime Award for Advocacy & Awareness will be invited to make a special presentation at the next National Conference on Gambling Addiction & Responsible Gambling.
+This presentation is intended to uplift and inspire the next generation of contributors to the field.

 Criteria:

 The recipient of the Dr. Robert Custer Lifetime Award for Direct Service will be invited to make a special presentation at the next National Conference on Gambling Addiction & Responsible Gambling.
-This presentation is intended to continue to honor and highlight the lifetime contribution of the award recipient..
+This presentation is intended to uplift and inspire the next generation of contributors to the field.

 Criteria:

-• The Dr. Robert Custer Lifetime Award for Direct Service is designed to be awarded to an individual.
+- The Dr. Robert Custer Lifetime Award for Direct Service is awarded to an individual.

-• The nominee must demonstrate exemplary work in support of the goals and objectives of NCPG and/or its affiliates.
+- The nominee must demonstrate exemplary work in support of the goals and objectives of NCPG.

-• The nominee must have at least 20 years of documented work that has directly served those impacted by problem gambling.
-Direct service work includes but is not limited to counseling, training, helpline, crisis management, case management, and financial management.
-The NCPG Awards Committee may, under rare and exceptional circumstances, recommend exceptions to this requirement.
+- The nominee must have evidence of sustained contributions over several years that have directly served those impacted by problem gambling.
+Direct service includes, but is not limited to, counseling, training, helpline, crisis management, case management, and financial management.

-The Lifetime Research Award recognizes exceptional and long-standing achievements in the field of problem gambling research.
+The Lifetime Award for Research recognizes exceptional and long-standing achievements in the field of problem gambling research.
 Problem gambling research is the deliberate scientific study that fosters the prevention and treatment of problem gambling.

-The recipient of the Lifetime Research Award will be invited to make a special presentation at the next National Conference on Gambling Addiction & Responsible Gambling.
-This presentation is intended to continue to honor and highlight the lifetime contribution of the award recipient.
+The recipient of the Lifetime Award for Research will be invited to make a special presentation at the next National Conference on Gambling Addiction & Responsible Gambling.
+This presentation is intended to uplift and inspire the next generation of contributors to the field.

 Criteria:

-• The Lifetime Research Award is designed to be awarded to an individual.
+- The Lifetime Award for Research is awarded to an individual.

-• The nominee must demonstrate exemplary work in support of the goals and objectives of NCPG and/or its affiliates.
+- The nominee must demonstrate exemplary work in support of the goals and objectives of NCPG.

 Criteria:

-• The Don Hulen Annual Award for Advocacy is designed to be awarded to an individual.
+- The Don Hulen Award for Advocacy & Awareness is awarded to an individual.

 Criteria:

-• The Joanna Franklin Annual Award for Direct Service is designed to be awarded to an individual or an organization.
+- The Joanna Franklin Award for Direct Service is awarded to an individual.

 Criteria:

-• The Jim Wuelfing Annual Award for Prevention is designed to be awarded to an individual or an organization.
+- The Jim Wuelfing Award for Prevention is designed to be awarded to an individual or an organization.

-8. The nominee’s direct service work must be verified by one letter of recommendation delineating their competency, length of service, dedication, and local, regional, or national impact on problem gambling.
+- The nominee’s contribution must be verified by one letter of recommendation outlining their efforts, impact and dedication to problem gambling prevention.

-Named for Jeffrey Beck, an inspirational leader in the problem gambling recovery field, the Jeffrey M. Beck Recovery Ambassador Award recognizes a person in recovery who is active with NCPG and offers their personal experience with problem gambling addiction and recovery from in the same spirit that Jeff did – with warmth, understanding and kindness.
+The Jeffrey M. Beck Recovery Ambassador Award is named for Jeffrey Beck, an inspirational leader in the problem gambling recovery field.
+The Jeffrey M. Beck Recovery Ambassador Award recognizes an individual in recovery from a gambling problem who is active with NCPG and shares their lived experience with problem gambling addiction and recovery with warmth, understanding, and kindness.

 Criteria: